 Cert IV Work Health & Safety

-To minimise the risk of widespread community transmission of COVID-19, Strategic Corporate Training is currently conducting the Cert IV in WHS course in a virtual classroom setting which is still facilitated by our highly experienced trainer.
+To minimise the risk of widespread community transmission of COVID-19, Strategic Corporate Training is currently conducting the Cert IV in WHS course in a virtual classroom setting which is still facilitated by our highly experienced trainers.
 This delivery method involves the student utilising Skype from home/work to participate in the classroom training and will ensure that they are not subjected to any additional exposure risks to themselves or others.
-For more details, talk to our Training Admin Team on 1300 153 249 or via email at firstname.lastname@example.org.
+For more details, talk to our Training Admin Team on 1300 153 249 or via email at email@example.com.

 BSB41419 Certificate IV in Work Health and Safety (WHS) will help you to take that next step in your career.